adobe/mocka/README.md

 ------

-The one lua testing framework that mocks classes, runs with real classes from your project, has nginx embeded methods for openresty individual testing.
+The one lua testing framework that mocks classes, runs with real classes from your project, has nginx embedded methods for openresty individual testing.
 Has a suite of libraries preinstalled and you can specify libraries to install.

 Mocka runs better in docker than in standalone - all you need to do is pull